UCD-Physics/Advanced-Lab-Website/content/info/beech_hill/_index.md

 office blocks.

-Using this route it is approximately a 1 km walk from the Science Complex in Belfied to the School of Physics Beech Hill.
+Using this route it is approximately a 1 km walk from the Science Complex in Belfied to the School of Physics Beech Hill, a distance comparable to that between some buildings on the Belfield campus.

 Unfortunately Google Maps does automatically determine (yet) the optimum route for walking.

 The key steps are, departing from UCD Science:
 * walk along the side of UCD Health Sciences facing the Student Centre